Being Cabin Crew | The Ugly Truth Part 4

 Later that evening Jack responded to my message.

-His message shows the importance of context and what happens when it’s removed.
+His message shows the importance of context and what happens when it’s stripped away.

 I couldn’t believe what I’d just read.
-I said to Laurence (my partner) someone has posted something on Workplace about “bloody jews”, that’s outrageous.
+I said to my partner “someone has posted something on Workplace about bloody jews, that’s outrageous.”

 Then came the rest of the message;